Welcome to TikTok Debunked, a new series where Yahoo Canada digs into the truth behind popular TikTok health, beauty and food trends.

 This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis or treatment.
 Contact a qualified medical professional before engaging in any physical activity, or making any changes to your diet, medication or lifestyle.

-Read on for everything you need to know about this social media trend, and whether or not a hair expert endorses it.
+Read on for everything you need to know about the claim, and what a dermatologist has to say about it.

 The claim — and how it started

 The video, which has been liked more than 176,000 times and viewed 3.3 million times, claimed that running gives you a "gaunt, old face."

 While Imber thinks it's fine to run a couple miles a week, he urged people to instead partake in low impact aerobic exercise to prevent early aging.

 The idea is that long-distance or frequent running can give you a gaunt appearance and/or saggy cheeks due to skin losing elasticity and facial volume.